-Multiple-of-Medicare (“MoM”) repricing is a popular and common cost containment strategy used by many plans and repricing companies.
+Multiple-of-Medicare (“MoM”) repricing is a popular and common cost containment strategy used by many plans and repricing companies for dialysis claims repricing.
 Renalogic has intentionally chosen to stay away from MoM methods because of the high risk of litigation.
 That risk has seemingly grown larger with a number of recent lawsuits involving the pricing strategy in various environments.

 Cost containment strategies for any covered services must pass review of ERISA, the ADA, HIPAA and the ACA.
-Dialysis cost containment must clear not only those hurdles but also the added burden of the Medicare Secondary Payor Act (“MSP”), a particularly active field of litigation just now.
+Dialysis cost containment or claims repricing must clear not only those hurdles but also the added burden of the Medicare Secondary Payor Act (“MSP”), a particularly active field of litigation just now.

 Several cases we’ve researched provide examples of the risk of MoM pricing and the potential added cost of defending the plan against litigation when using such strategies.
 Legal fees and costs of preparing for litigation alone can exceed $300,000.
 This is in addition to any potential trial or settlement costs, and the amount of any judgment or settlement.
 Renalogic uses a proprietary repricing model that DOES NOT rely on MoM, which combined with our uniquely intensive client support creates the most defensible administrative record to protect the plan against such risks.
 As Benjamin Franklin said, “the bitterness of low quality remains long after the price is forgotten.”